lxin-git/ocp4-vsphere-automation-airgap/sno-installation-staticip.md

 ## Automatic deployment
 All the processes to automatic deploy a SNO cluster have been developed and merged to the repo [ocp4-vsphere-automation-airgap](https://github.com/lxin-git/ocp4-vsphere-automation-airgap).

-This repo provide the one step configuration for all kinds of openshift deployment on vmware via ansible playbook, include v4.3~v4.10 support, and support air-gapped deployment, see detailed instruction about [airgap configuration](https://github.ibm.com/llixinn/ocp4-vsphere-automation-airgap)
+This repo provide the one step configuration for all kinds of openshift deployment on vmware via ansible playbook, include v4.3~v4.10 support, and support air-gapped deployment.

 For SNO automatic deployment, the new extra parameters introduced in the one-off configure file, example as following:
 ```yaml